-Additionally, the Company refunded \$2.2 million in rent to students across its international student housing portfolio during the year ended December 31, 2020 following the closing of nearby universities for the remainder of the 2019/2020 school year.
-These universities later announced a mixture of in-campus and on-line learning for the 2020/2021 school year with a delayed start.
-Subsequent to this announcement, local governments closed in-campus learning in early 2021, which has resulted in \$0.7 million in refunded rent to students from January through May 2021.
+Additionally, the Company refunded \$2.2 million in rent to students across its international student housing portfolio during the year ended December 31, 2020 and \$0.7 million for the six months ended June 30, 2021 as a result of temporary university closures.
+The Company expects in-campus learning to resume at the start of the 2021/2022 school year, but it is difficult to predict whether additional closures may occur.
 The Company's other property types have not been materially impacted by the Coronavirus pandemic to date.
 The Company is unable to estimate the impact the Coronavirus pandemic will have on its results in future periods.